cloudify-cosmo/vagrant-automation-machines/README.md

 vagrant-automation-machines
 ===========================

 a boiler plate for automations relying on vagrant. simply clone and add files to "synced_folder" and a provision script..

+ # Features

+  - external configuration
+  - environment variables support